 Some people in the world are talking about reviving the ancient concept of Jubilee.
-Jubilee is a concept in the Torah, where Israelites would forgive each other's debts every seven years and every 49 years.
+Jubilee is a concept in the Torah, where Israelites would forgive one another's debts every seven years and every 49 years.

 Jubilee was created for families, friends, and neighbors.
 People lend to family, friends, and neighbors with zero profit motivation.
 But the very nature of a lending institution is profit from nothing.
-A lending institution simply cannot be moral and simply cannot look out for the good of the borrower, despite appearances.
-It cannot forgive and cannot be forgiven, not in this life or any life to come.
-A bank runs on unforgiveable sin (debt).
+A lending institution simply cannot be moral and simply cannot look out for the good of the borrower, despite appearances, despite all the "compassion" you hear coming from the IMF or other banking institutions.
+It cannot forgive and cannot be forgiven, not in this life or in any life to come.
+A bank runs on unforgivable sin (debt).
 It's very nature and lifeblood is willful sin (debt).
 To end willful debt is to end banking.

 I could easily say, “I told you so.
 You shouldn’t have gotten in debt in the first place!”
 But I’m not faultless.